fujaba/fulibFx/README.md

 On the other hand, the rendering of a controller occurs when the controller is fully loaded and ready to be displayed.
 At this stage, you have full access to all elements defined in the corresponding view.

+The destruction of a controller takes place when the controller is no longer needed.
+This can happen when a new controller is displayed using the `show()` method or when the application is closed.
+During this phase, you should clean up any resources that are no longer needed.

 ### 🎫 Parameters

 To pass arguments to a controller, you can provide an additional argument to the show method, consisting of a map of Strings and Objects.
 The Strings specify the argument's name and the Objects are the value of the argument.
 For example, `show("/route/to/controller", Map.of("key", value))` will pass the value `value` to the argument `key`.

-To use a passed argument in a field or method, you have to annotate it with `@Param(name = "...")`.
+To use a passed argument in a field or method, you have to annotate it with `@Param("key")`.
 The name of the parameter will be used to match it to the map of parameters passed to the `show()` method.

 In order to pass arguments to the following controller, the method `show("/route/to/controller", Map.of("fofo", myFoo, "baba", myBa))`